 You will acquire your student visa at the rate of:

-- If you are applying for a students visa, it will cost you about £363,
+• If you are applying for a student visa, it will cost you about £363,

 Your Family Travel Documents